vadim-miller2/book-test1/pages/ch_app_test.md

 A:I have seen 400MB blobs there being written and read without an incident a thousand times a day (<http://mini.ncbi.nlm.nih.gov/1k3ru>).
 We can do experiments to see how your load will be handled.
 As a general rule, you should ask <span class="oem_mark">grid-core@ncbi.nlm.nih.gov</span> for guidance when changing your NC usage.

 **Q:How is the expiration of BLOBs handled by NetCache?
 My thinking is coming from two directions.
-First, I wouldn’t want BLOBs deleted out from under me, but also, if the expiration is too long, I don’t want to be littering the NetCache.
+First, I wouldnâ€™t want BLOBs deleted out from under me, but also, if the expiration is too long, I donâ€™t want to be littering the NetCache.
 That is: do I need to work hard to remove all of my BLOBs or can I just trust the automatic clean-up?**

 A:You can specify a "time-to-live" when you create a blob.
 If you don't specify a value, you can find the service's default value by calling <span class="nctnt ncbi-func">GetBlobInfo()</span>.
 See the [basic ideas](ch_app.html#ch_app.The_basic_ideas) section for more details.